shawnhansen/wtffy/README.md

 * Flickr
 * YouTube

 It's php based and uses the Slim framework.
+It's not extremely robust at the moment, but it gets the job done.